SocialGouv/dashlord-actions/trivy/README.md

 # trivy

-Run trivy scans on some docker image and produce JSON output
+Run trivy scans on some docker images and produce JSON output

 ## Usage